 Wilderness First Aid (WFA) Course – Tom Burroughs

 All day, Saturday am – Sunday pm.
 The course will be taught by Tom Burroughs (see below).
-Registration will be through Ozark Safety And Rescue Educators (OSRA).
-We will post here when registration is open.
-Spots for the course will be preserved for MWA, Missouri Team River Runner (TRR), and Mississippi River Water Trail Association (MRWTA) members until 60 days prior (then wide open to all).
+Registration is through Ozark Safety And Rescue Educators (OSRA).
+Contact the instructor via email if you are interested.

 This two-day (16 hours min) course immerses participants in basic wilderness medicine procedures, preparing individuals to take immediate action when an outdoor activity doesn’t go as planned and 911 responders are hours away.
 Time is split between interactive classroom sessions and hands-on field scenarios to prepare participants and help them quickly develop basic backcountry medical care skills.
 The course focus is on patient assessment, stabilization and emergency treatment of issues such as hypothermia and snakebites, as well as understanding when and how to attempt evacuation.
 This course includes additional focus for paddlesports, including wound cleaning and closure, as well as the reduction of simple shoulder dislocations.
 Participants will emerge capable of calmly responding to a wide variety of emergency situations.

 All mandatory program supplies and a course field guide are provided by Ozark Safety and Rescue Educators (OSRE) as part of the program cost.
 Successful completion of the entire program will result in a three-year nationally recognized Wilderness First Aid Certification through Sierra Rescue International.